rzmn/Verni.App.Backend/README.md

 ### Services Layer
 Service is an abstraction over some 3rdparty library (like JWT or some hashing algorithms) or some real-world event (SMTP, logging, databases etc.) to ensure the possibility to mock or replace them.

 - `watchdog` - interface for sending alerts as files or messages.
-Production watchdog is sending notifications to telegram channel.
+Current implementation is sending notifications to telegram channel.
 - `logging` - logging interface with severity support.
-Production logger is sending notifications to `watchdog` service when called with `error` severity level attaching last 1000 sent messages.
+Current implementation is sending notifications to `watchdog` service when called with `error` severity level attaching last 1000 sent messages.
 - `db` - interface which `database/sql` functions conform with.
-Production watchdog is a `PostgreSQL` driver.
+Current implementation is a `PostgreSQL` driver.
 - `emailSender` - interface for sending email messages.
-Production sender is a Yandex SMTP service.
+Current implementation is a Yandex SMTP service.
 - `formatValidation` - interface for various data types format validation, like display names, emails, passwords.
 If necessary, it can be split into a set of separate interfaces for each data type.
 - `realtimeEvents` - service for realtime user notifications.
-Gin-based HTTP long-polling in production.
+Gin-based HTTP long-polling is a current implementation.
 - `jwt` - Json Web Tokens standart interface.
-Using a wrapper around 3rdparty library in production.
+Using a wrapper around 3rdparty library is a current implementation.
 - `pathProvider` - interface for getting absolute paths from relative independently from location of the binary file.
-Using value from environment in production.
+Using value from environment is a current implementation.
 - `pushNotifications` - interface for sending push notifications.
-APNS is supported in production.
+Current implementation supports APNS.
 ### Repositories Layer
 Repository is an abstraction over some data storage.
 Each repository should provide an access to certain problem domain.
 Each mutable (update/delete/insert) action should return an instance of "transaction" object which can rollback performed action.
 ### Controllers Layer